On the stable hom relation and stable degenerations of Cohen-Macaulay modules: Stable degenerations of Cohen-Macaulay modules

-To show this, we use the stable analogue of the argument in \cite{Z99}.
+To show this, we use the stable analogue of arguments in \cite{Z99}.

-The lemma below is well known for the case in an Abelian category (cf. \cite[Lemma 2.6]{Z99}).
+The lemma below is well known for the case in abelian categories (cf. \cite[Lemma 2.6]{Z99}).
 The same statement follows in an arbitrary $k$-linear triangulated category, not necessary $\SCMR$.
-(The author thanks Yuji Yoshino for telling me this argument.)
+(The author thanks Yuji Yoshino for telling him this argument.)

 \begin{lemma} Let

 and be triangles in a $k$-linear triangulated category.
 Then we also have the following triangle.

 \end{lemma}